Just-Msv/bot-web-client/README.md

 ## Setup ⚒

-- Import the Repo by typing git clone `https://github.com/MSVFORYOU/bot-web-client`
+- Import the Repo by typing git clone `https://github.com/Just-Msv/bot-web-client`
-- Create a bot application at the [discord developer portal](https://discord.com/developers/applications) and add to your discord server.
+- Create a bot application at the [discord developer portal](https://discord.com/developers/applications) and copy Ur Token
 - Convert The Repo Into HTML,CSS & JS and run
 - Now Your Console Is Ready